ccnyplanetarium/ccnyplanetarium.github.io/_posts/2019-04-24-Day-of-Science.md

 The most common comment during the three shows that afternoon was something to the effect of: "I didn't even know there was a planetarium!"

-We look forward to the next Day of Science, when perhaps we can spend more the 10 minutes exploring the known universe.
+We look forward to the next Day of Science, when perhaps we can spend more than 10 minutes exploring the known universe.

 <br style="clear:both"/>